ukkz/claude-ts-mcps/README.md

 - **Git**: Provides Git functionality for managing repositories
 - **Shell**: Allows execution of shell commands in a controlled environment
 - **Puppeteer**: Enables browser automation and web interaction through Puppeteer
+- **Fetch**: Retrieves content from URLs and converts HTML to Markdown for improved readability

 ## Requirements